 Among the Nephrotic Spectrum Diseases

-Appropriate treatment does slow the progression of HIV associated nephropathy, but with progression into ESRD, a kidney transplant may be needed.
+Appropriate treatment does slow the progression of HIV-associated nephropathy, but with progression into ESRD, a kidney transplant may be necessary.

 Amyloid light-chain (AL) amyloidosis takes 2 to 3 years for progression towards ESRD, while for amyloid A (AA) amyloidosis, remission can be achieved by identifying and managing the underlying disease.